gabrielle95/DeadMansDrawClient/README.md

    2. Once all Matches are finished, Organizers announce ranking and winners
    3. Teams are expected to react on matches within a short amount of time (e.g. 30 seconds - tbd) time otherwise a central watchdog may terminate the match forcefully and announce the other team as winner.

 During the tournaments we will use [double elimination](https://en.wikipedia.org/wiki/Double-elimination_tournament).
 This means that teams are eliminated from the tournament when they lose against two opponents, i.e. every team has a second chance.
-When facing an opponent, the teams will play three matches against each other in a row and the winner will be the team winning more times.
+When facing an opponent, the teams will play five matches against each other in a row and the winner will be the team winning more times.
 In case of a draw, subsequents matches will be played until a winner can be determined.
 The status of the current tournament can be tracked on the [Tournament Status](https://spc2023.s3.eu-central-1.amazonaws.com/index.html) page.

 # Interfaces available